kcdstoragews/lab/README.md

 # :trident: Scenario 03 -  snapshots, clones etc
 ___
-**Remember All needed files are in the folder */root/kcdlondon/lab/scenario03* please ensure that you are in this folder now you can do this with the command**
+**Remember: All required files are in the folder */root/kcdlondon/lab/scenario03*.
+Please ensure that you are in this folder.
+You can do this with the command**
 ```console
 cd /root/kcdlondon/lab/scenario03
 ```
 ___
 CSI Snapshots have been promoted GA with Kubernetes 1.20.
-While snapshots can be used for many use cases, we will see here 2 different ones, which share the same beginning:
+While snapshots can be used for many use cases, we will explore 2 different ones, which share the same initial process:

 - Restore the snapshot in the current application
-- Create a new POD which uses a PVC created from the snapshot
+- Create a new POD which uses a PVC created from the snapshot (cloning)

 There is also a chapter that will show you the impact of deletion between PVC, Snapshots & Clones (spoiler alert: no impact).

 We would recommended checking that the CSI Snapshot feature is actually enabled on this platform.

 This [link](https://github.com/kubernetes-csi/external-snapshotter) is a good read if you want to know more details about installing the CSI Snapshotter.
+It is the responsibility of the Kubernetes distribution to provide the snapshot CRDs and Controller.
+Unfortunately some distributions do not include this.
+Therefore verify (and deploy it yourself if needed).

-The **CRD** & **Snapshot-Controller** to enable this feature have already been installed in this cluster.
+In our lab the **CRD** & **Snapshot-Controller** to enable this feature have already been installed.
 Let's see what we find:

 ```console
 kubectl get crd | grep volumesnapshot